 Knowing how to make standing rib roast is going to change your entertaining game.
 And it couldn't be easier.
 Here's how.

-Knowing how to make standing rib roast isn’t nearly as supreme an undertaking as you may think.
+Knowing how to make standing rib roast isn’t nearly as extreme an undertaking as you may think.
 The mere words standing rib roast tend to inspire awe.
 And the sight of the actual standing rib roast never fails to elicit ohhs and ahhs at the table.
 So you’ve already got that going for you.
-Look to the instructions below for the rest of the simple know how.
-And be at the ready to accept accolades, whether you splurge on this for Christmas or a Sunday supper.
-One last thing, and that’s to be certain to seek out a roast with a generous blanket of fat, which keeps the roast moist while it roasts.–Renee Schettler Rossi
+As for how to get there, look to the instructions below for the rest of the know how.
+And be at the ready to accept accolades.
+One last thing, and that’s to be certain to seek out a roast with a generous coating of fat, which keeps the roast bathed in melting unctuousness while it roasts.
+Originally published December 11, 2016.–Renee Schettler Rossi

 Why You Need an Instant-Read Thermometer When You Make Standing Rib Roast